bergie/bergie.github.com/_posts/2025-08-09-rigging-suspended-wind-generator.md

 Of the models once manufactured, the Ampair 100 sounded especially promising.
 It was a modular system that could be used either as a rigging-suspended wind turbine, or as a "tow generator" for making power while under sail.

-This modularity is a big advantage of a rigging-suspended wind generator.
-Thet can also be a lot quieter than the pole-mounted ones, as any vibrations are dampened by the suspension ropes.
+This modularity is a big advantage of a rigging-suspended wind generator, especially for ease of stowing.
+They can also be a lot quieter than the pole-mounted ones, as any vibrations are dampened by the suspension ropes.
 And of course they don't cause any windage or shading while stowed.

 I tried finding an Ampair for sale online with no luck.
-The second-hand chandlery in Grenada -- [Treasure Trove](https://treasuretrove.shop) -- had two units, but couldn't find the wind blades.
+The second-hand chandlery in Grenada -- [Treasure Trove](https://treasuretrove.shop) -- had two units, but couldn't locate the wind blades.

 However, the wind generator market has evolved quite a bit.
 There are several good wind generators intended for permanent mounting.
 [Superwind](https://www.superwind.com/en/applications/sailing) and the [D400](https://eclectic-energy.co.uk/products/d400-wind-generator/) provide the best alternatives, but are very expensive.
-On the cheap end, there are numerous Chinese wind generators from companies like [Pikasola](https://www.pikasola.com) starting at around $250.
+On the cheap end, there are numerous Chinese wind generators from companies like [Pikasola](https://www.pikasola.com) and [Vevor](https://www.vevor.com/s/wind-turbine) starting at around $250.

 Maybe I could design a bracket to convert one of these for rigging-suspended installation?